nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 {{< tip >}} You can skip this step if you intend to use an existing security policy. {{< /tip >}}

-First, create a [new security policy](https://docs.nginx.com/nginx-management-suite/nim/how-to/app-protect/manage-waf-security-policies/#create-security-policy) using the API: this will require the use of a tool such as [`curl`](https://curl.se/) or [Postman](https://www.postman.com/)
+Create a [new security policy](https://docs.nginx.com/nginx-management-suite/nim/how-to/app-protect/manage-waf-security-policies/#create-security-policy) using the API: this will require the use of a tool such as [`curl`](https://curl.se/) or [Postman](https://www.postman.com/)

-You will use the API to upload JSON files for the policy, which will be the same method for creating the bundle later.

 Create the file `simple-policy.json` with the contents below: